mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 should change.
 Right.
 They should change over time.
-And with technology changes and how our society changes, the practices should change new ideas introduced.They try something, they fail maybe 10 times, and then suddenly they found a new way .
+And with technology changes and how our society changes, the practices should change new ideas try something.
+They fail maybe 10 times, and then suddenly they found a new way .
 But the values, I think, for example, what about our.
 Code health.
 Right?
 I wanted the quality of the code that we are expecting how